crowdagger/crowbook/README.md

 ```

-For more information see the chapters
+For more information, see the chapters
 on [the arguments supported by `crowbook`](guide/arguments.md) and on [the configuration file](guide/config.md).